Blender: Applications

 Blenders also have a variety of applications in microbiology and food science.
-In addition to standard food-type blenders, there is a variety of other configurations of blender for laboratories.
+In addition to standard food-type blenders, there are a variety of other configurations made for laboratories.

 Development

 North America

 The Polish-American chemist Stephen Poplawski, the owner of the Stevens Electric Company, began designing drink mixers in 1919 under a contract with Arnold Electric Company, and patented the drink mixer in 1922 which had been designed to make Horlicks malted milkshakes at soda fountains.
 He also introduced the liquefier blender in 1922.

 In the 1930s, Louis Hamilton, Chester Beach and Fred Osius produced Poplawski's invention under the brand name Hamilton Beach Company.
 Fred Osius improved the appliance, making another kind of blender.
 He approached Fred Waring, a popular musician, who financed and promoted the "Miracle Mixer", released in 1933.
 However, the appliance had some problems to be solved about the seal of the jar and the knife axis, so Fred Waring redesigned the appliance and released his own blender in 1937, the Waring Blendor with which Waring popularized the smoothie in the 1940s.
 Waring Products was sold to Dynamics Corporation of America in 1957 and was acquired by Conair in 1998.
 Waring long used the trademarked spelling "Blendor" for its product; the trademark has expired.

 Also in 1937, W.G.
 Barnard, founder of Vitamix, introduced a product called "The Blender," which was functionally a reinforced blender with a stainless steel jar, instead of the Pyrex glass jar used by Waring.

 In 1946 John Oster, owner of the Oster barber equipment company, bought Stevens Electric Co. and designed its own blender, which Oster commercialized under the trademark Osterizer.
 Oster was bought by Sunbeam Products in 1960. which released various types of blenders, such as the Imperial series, and still make the traditional Osterizer blender.